Human Services, Management and Leadership

 Dr. Constance Lacy has worked at the UNT Dallas Campus since 2006.
-She earned dual degrees in Social Work and Substance Abuse Counseling at Eastfield in 1995 and transferred to the University of North Texas with the assistance of the university's TRIO program.
+She earned dual degrees in Social Work and Substance Abuse Counseling at Eastfield in 1995 and transferred to the University of North Texas with the assistance of the college’s TRIO program.
 She earned a bachelor’s degree in social work from UNT, as well as a master’s and doctoral degree in social work from the University of Texas at Arlington.

-Dr. Lacy holds credentials as a licensed clinical social worker (LCSW) and served as an adjunct faculty member in Eastfield’s Social Work and Substance Abuse Counseling programs at Eastfield from 2004 to 2008.
+Dr. Lacy holds credentials as a licensed clinical social worker (LCSW) and served as an adjunct faculty member in Eastfield’s Social Work and Substance Abuse Counseling programs at Eastfield College from 2004 to 2008.
 She also teaches classes in UNT Dallas’ Human Services Enrichment and Management Leadership program, a bachelor’s degree program designed to help develop administrators and leaders in the nonprofit and social services settings.